-- A. With the exception of elected and appointed officials, physicians, and attorneys, the medical history of all employees shall be evaluated by a licensed health professional approved by the Personnel Director prior to their initial appointment.
-Such evaluation shall include a physical examination if it has been determined by the Personnel Director that the nature of the duties to be performed warrants such examination. - B. Statements submitted by approved licensed health professionals shall certify that: - (1) the candidate has the health and physical qualifications for the position; and

-- (2) any physical incapacities the candidate may have are not such that his job performance will be below the accepted level for the position or constitute a danger to himself or others. - C. The detailed medical history and record of physical examination shall be confidential and kept in an office designated by the Personnel Director. - D. Persons presently employed who are to be appointed to a classification which has more demanding physical requirements than the position presently held may be required to undergo a physical examination prior to appointment, as determined by the Personnel Director.
-If a temporary employee is reemployed, the necessity for a physical examination shall be determined by the Personnel Director.
-Emergency appointments shall not require medical history evaluations or physical examinations. - E. If reasonable cause exists the Personnel Director may require an employee to submit to a medical examination by a medical professional designated by the County to evaluate the capacity of the employee to perform the work of the position.
-The County shall pay for such medical examination(s) specifically required by the Personnel Director. - F. In any examination when a condition is found that affects the ability of the employee to provide fit and efficient service in the position that the employee holds, it will be the responsibility of the employee to correct the condition if possible or to accept whatever action may be taken by the appointing power.
-The employee, therefore, shall be responsible for the costs incurred for any follow-up medical care to correct the condition. - G. In any examination when an employee is found to have a condition that may reasonably be expected to be a direct threat to his fellow employees or the public, it will be the responsibility of the appointing authority and the Personnel Director to take such action as necessary to assure the safety of the employee, other employees, and the public.
+- A. With the exception of elected and appointed officials, physicians, and attorneys, the medical history of all-employees shall be evaluated by a licensed health professional approved by the Personnel Human Resources Director prior to their initial appointment.
+Such evaluation shall include a physical examination if it has been determined by the Personnel Human Resources Director, or designee that the nature of the duties to be performed warrants such examination. - B. Statements submitted by approved licensed health professionals shall certify that: - (1) the candidate has the health and physical qualifications for the position; and - (2) any physical incapacities the candidate may have are not such that his job performance will be below the accepted level for the position or constitute a danger to himself or others. - C. The detailed medical history and record of physical examination shall be confidential and kept in an office designated by the Personnel Directorthe Human Resources Department. - D. Persons presently employed who are to be appointed to a classification which has more demanding physical requirements than the position presently held may be required to undergo a physical examination prior to appointment, as determined by the Personnel Human Resources Director.
+If a temporary employee is reemployed, the necessity for a physical examination shall be determined by the Personnel Human Resources Director.
+Emergency appointments shall not require medical history evaluations or physical examinations. - E. If reasonable cause exists the Personnel Human Resources Director, or designee may require an employee to submit to a medical examination by a medical professional designated by the County to evaluate the capacity of the employee to perform the work of the position.
+The County shall pay for such medical examination(s) specifically required by the Personnel Human Resources Director, or designee. - F. In any examination when a condition is found that affects the ability of the employee to provide fit and efficient service in the position that the employee holds, it will be the responsibility of the employee to correct the condition if possible or to accept whatever action may be taken by the appointing power.

+The employee, therefore, shall be responsible for the costs incurred for any follow-up medical care to correct the condition.

+G. In any examination when an employee is found to have a condition that may reasonably be expected to be a direct threat to his fellow employees or the public, it will be the responsibility of the appointing authority and the Personnel Human Resources Director, or designee to take such action as necessary to assure the safety of the employee, other employees, and the public.